My Time Photographing At The Killing Fields

 My Dear Old Mum And The Biggest Lie Of My Life

 I had been planning to visit Cambodia, as well as other countries in the region, for some time.
-But after all the publicity surrounding David Wilson, I promised by mother that I wouldn't go.
+But after all the publicity surrounding David Wilson, I promised my mother that I wouldn't go.

 I rang my mum and confessed my lie, after arriving in Bangkok, near the end of the trip.
 I hold the telling of lies to be very ordinary behavior indeed.
 And I only did it to save my mum a great deal of anxiety.

 The fact was that the dreaded Khmer Rouge were very much on the run.
 However, David Wilson had been captured when the train he was traveling on had been ambushed by Khmer Rouge forces.
-If I remember right the train, and that area of the country, were known to be dangerous for travelers at that time.
+If I remember right the train, and that area of the country, were known to be dangerous for travellers at that time.

 Travel | The Things That You Do

-On the other hand I felt confident as I was flying to the nations capital, Phnom Penh, and from there directly onto the world heritage listed Angkor Wat.
+On the other hand I felt confident as I was flying to the nations capital, Phnom Penh, and from there directly onto the World Heritage listed Angkor Wat.
 It seemed safe enough.
 But then I was young.

 I was somewhat surprised to discover that, not only did I set eyes on just a handful of fellow tourists during my three days visiting Angkor Wat, but that the Cambodian army were still fighting Khmer Rouge troops in the mountains not far away.

-I approached a senior army official, a general I think, and arranged for two cars and a small complement of troops to accompany me to Banteay Srei, a small temple on the outskirts of the huge Angkor Wat complex.
+I approached a senior army official, a general I think, and arranged for three cars and a small complement of troops to accompany me to Banteay Srei, a small temple on the outskirts of the huge Angkor Wat complex.

 Banteay Srei | The Day When Guns Broke The Silence

 My car was positioned in the middle of the convoy.
 The idea being that, if the road had been mined, the front car would likely cop the blast.
-I was told that the troops were there not so much to protect me from the Khmer Rouge, but from regular army troops who had defected and turned to banditry after not being paid.
+I was told that the troops were there not so much to protect me from the Khmer Rouge, but from former regular army troops who had defected and turned to banditry after not being paid.
 It was suggested to me that the money reached the General, and that was where it stayed.